cantrowitz/RxFirebase/RELEASING.md

  5. Commit: `git commit -am "Prepare version X.Y.X"`
  6. Tag: `git tag -a X.Y.Z -m "Version X.Y.Z"`
  7. Update `VERSION_NAME` in `gradle.properties` to the next development version.
 For example, if you just tagged version 1.0.4 you would set this value to 1.0.5.
-Do NOT append "-SNAPSHOT" to this value, it will be added automatically.
+Append "-SNAPSHOT" to this value.
  8. Commit: `git commit -am "Prepare next development version."`
  9. Push: `git push && git push --tags`
  10. Paste the `CHANGELOG.md` contents for this version into a Release on GitHub along with the